-The TrustFactory CP and CPS object identifiers are as stated in Section 1.2.
+The TrustFactory CP and CPS policy object identifiers are as stated in Section 1.2.

-Where applicable TrustFactory uses CAB Forum Reserved Certificate Policy identifiers as a means of asserting compliance with the Requirements.
+Where applicable TrustFactory CAs use CAB Forum Reserved Certificate Policy identifiers as a means of asserting compliance with the Requirements.

 7.1.7 Usage of Policy Constraints Extension